sridhar47/Modules/storage/README.md

 This AMD module has the simplest way to use the localStorage object, very useful to persist data on client side.

+** The storage AMD only takes Object as data to save on localStorage. **

 ## Usage

 ```js